 The possession and use of alcoholic beverages by students on the campus of the University of Rio Grande and Rio Grande Community College is prohibited and strictly enforced.
 The only exception is alcohol at approved social functions.
 The excessive use of alcoholic beverages on or off the campus is prohibited and may result in disciplinary action.
 Any conduct which is in violation of the Ohio Liquor Control Law (title 43 of the Ohio Revised Code), on or off campus, is prohibited and strictly enforced.
 Students are legally responsible to civil authorities for violations of the alcohol laws of the State of Ohio and the Village of Rio Grande.

 The alcohol policy is intended to define guidelines for those students who choose to use alcoholic beverages.
 The alcohol policy promotes responsible use of alcohol and is consistent with the laws of the State of Ohio.

-Alcohol is not permitted in the Residence Halls.
-This would include all open and unopened cans, bottles, decanters, kegs, or any and all other forms of alcohol beverage packaging.
-(Residual alcohol beverage liquid need not be present to be in violation.)

-- The Dean of Students must approve any advertising regarding alcohol or alcohol related events - Any off-campus event held by a recognized University or Community College organization must comply with the laws of the State of Ohio. - The Student Development Committee will evaluate the alcoholic beverage policy bi-annually.
-The Student Development Committee must present any changes to the alcohol policy to the board for approval.
-Any change will be published to the campus community. - The University of Rio Grande and Rio Grande Community College reserves the right to use parental notification after two alcohol violations if the student is under the age of 21 years. - All student organizations sponsoring social events that will have alcoholic beverages for sale are required to have a State of Ohio issued F permit posted at the event.
+- Alcohol is not permitted in the Residence Halls.
+This would include all open and unopened cans, bottles decanters, kegs or any and all other forms of alcohol beverage packaging.
+(Residual alcohol beverage liquid need not be present to be in violation.) - Advertising regarding alcohol or alcohol related events must be approved by the Director of Residence of Life. - Any off-campus event held by a recognized University or Community College organization must comply with the laws of the State of Ohio. - The University of Rio Grande and Rio Grande Community College reserves the right to use parental notification after two alcohol violations if the student is under the age of 21 years. - All student organizations sponsoring social events that will have alcoholic beverages for sale are required to have a State of Ohio issued F permit posted at the event.
 Absolutely no alcoholic beverages are permitted during Greek Games.
 Failure to abide by University and Community College regulations may result in denial of future social events, disciplinary action, and/or temporary suspension to the sponsoring organizations.